csalzano/power-boost-for-gravity-forms/readme.txt

 9. Screenshot of the dashboard.
 The Gravity Forms widget says, "Cached with max age 360 minutes."

 == Changelog ==

+= 3.2.4 =
+* [Fixed] Prevents empty inputType attributes from populating in form json files when forms are imported using the form replacer class.

 = 3.2.3 =
 * [Fixed] Allows any feed to be reprocessed regardless of the add-on's $_supports_feed_reprocessing value.